 Businesses that ship products should also focus on optimizing their packaging and fulfillment processes, said Jarrett Streebin, CEO of shipping solutions provider EasyPost.

-When you're thinking about how to market your holiday promotions, remember that not all customers are created equal, said Jerry Jao, CEO of retention marketing firm Retention Science.
-You don't want to waste your profit margins sending discounts to shoppers who just look for deals and then move on.
+When planning how to market your holiday promotions, remember that not all customers are created equal, said Jerry Jao, CEO of retention marketing firm Retention Science.
+Don't waste your profit margins sending discounts to shoppers who just look for deals and then move on.

 "Segment your customers carefully by lifetime value," Jao said.
 "It's the brand-loyal repeat purchasers who should get special treatment.
 Whether it's a special loyalty campaign or an extra thank-you offer for the holidays, any investment you make into your high-lifetime-value customers will bring you higher returns."